 Begin the day with a walk in Thingvellir National Park, the last stop on our Golden Circle tour, where we'll see the meeting point of the North American and Eurasian tectonic plates.
 Continue to a traditional Icelandic farm — located in the narrow fjord of Hvalfjörður — where we'll learn about rural Icelandic life and enjoy a traditional farm-to-table lunch.
 Continue to the stunning Snæfellsnes Peninsula in western Iceland.

 Thingvellir National Park is the meeting place of the two tectonic plates on which America and Europe rest.
 This rift is clearly visible in the huge fissures that scar the landscape surrounding the lake and lava fields.

 Spend the day exploring the peninsula, including Snæfellsjökull National Park and its mystical glacier-topped volcano, which Jules Verne wrote about in his novel Journey to the Center of the Earth.
 See Búðir Church, the Lóndrangar sea stacks, Djúpalónssandur pebble beach, and the iconic peak of Kirkjufell.
 We'll also visit the Eldfjallasafn Volcano Museum, founded and run by world-renowned volcanologist and National Geographic grantee Dr. Haraldur Sigurðsson.

 Continue to Borgarfjörður, where many Icelandic sagas have taken place.
 See the Hraunfossar and Barnafoss waterfalls; and step into Reykholt, the homestead of the 12th-century writer Snorri Sturluson.
 We'll also visit Deildartunguhver, Europe's most powerful hot spring whose water heats most buildings in western Iceland.
-Stop at Krauma Spa for a relaxing soak before continuing to Reykjavík for our final evening.
+Stop at Krauma Spa and opt for a relaxing soak before continuing to Reykjavík for our final evening.